Exploring Hybrid Active-Passive RIS-Aided MEC Systems: From the Mode-Switching Perspective: The Tradeoff Between the Number of Active and Passive Reflecting Units

 In this subsection, we focus on the tradeoff relationship between active and passive reflecting units in the latency minimization problem.
 Thus, the original optimization problem can be degraded to the following latency minimization problem when the tradeoff factor $w_k=1$ holds

 where

 In the following, we first drop $C_6$ to make problem (\ref{eq41}) more treatable and then determine its feasible condition at the end.
 Thus, we have

-It can be seen from (\ref{eq43}) that there is no resource competition among users since each constraint is individual for each user.
-Thus, we can decompose problem (\ref{eq43}) by solving the following problem
+There is no co-channel interference among users since we consider a user offloading strategy based on a TDMA manner.
+Besides, it can be observed from (\ref{eq43}) that each constraint is individual for each user.
+Thus, there is no resource competition among users.
+To facilitate algorithm design, we can decompose problem (\ref{eq43}) by solving the following problem

 Given an input data size $S_k$, the minimum latency can be obtained when the equation holds in $C_4$.
 Thus, problem (\ref{eq44}) can be equivalently transformed into

 Problem (\ref{eq45}) is challenging to solve since the phase-shift matrix, the mode-switching matrix, the transmission time, and the amplification factor are coupled in the objective function and constraints.
 Thus, we first obtain the closed-form solution of the phase shift.